kjkazinski/NetWebDevelopmentClassProject/README.md

 ## Configure startup to support email

-Add the following code to the ConfigureServices method in the Startup.cs file:
+Add the following code to the ConfigureServices method in the *Startup.cs* file:

 - Add EmailSender as a transient service.
 - Register the AuthMessageSenderOptions configuration instance.

-Add the following using statements to the *startup.cs*:
+Add the following using statements to the *Startup.cs*:

 ``` C#
     using Microsoft.AspNetCore.Identity.UI.Services;
     using Northwind.Services;
 ```

-Add the transient service to the statements to the *startup.cs*:
+Add the transient service to the statements to the *Startup.cs*:

 ``` C#
 public void ConfigureServices(IServiceCollection services)